jasontalon/postgres-hasura/README.md

 A Docker compose template to spin up postgres db and hasura

 ### Installation
-Confirm and update the env variables with your preference.
+Confirm and update the env variables (ports,login) with your preference.

 Just run the following command below: